zambujo/ercstats/README.md

 |projects        |factor    |`evaluated`, `granted`            |
 |n               |integer   |number of projects                |

-> Numbers of evaluated projects can be lower than granted projects because of country mobility during the time lag between evaluation and approval of projects.
+> 💡 _The numbers of evaluated projects can be lower than the number granted projects because of country mobility during the time lag between evaluation and approval of projects._

 ## Tree